Tomok

 Shah Indrawan bin Ismail (born 17 May 1984), known as Tomok, is a Malaysian singer and the winner of the third season of One in a Million (OIAM), a reality TV singing competition.
 He became the first male contestant and the first recording artist to do so in the history of the competition.
-He is also the lead vocalist of a Malaysian band called New Boyz.
+He is also the founder, leader and lead vocalist of a Malaysian band called New Boyz.

 Early life

 Tomok was born in Negeri Sembilan on 17 May 1984 and was raised in Kuala Lumpur.
 He is the fourth child of six.
 His older sister, Ismaliza Ismail (Isma) is also a singer and participated in Akademi Fantasia (season 7).
 He started singing at the age of 8 and was inspired by his favourite group, Exist, after he went to see their concert in 1992.
 Tomok also named Tan P. Ramlee as his idol.

 His nickname "Tomok" was given to him by his childhood friends as he was known to be the chubby kid in the neighbourhood.
 Tomok is derived from the two Bahasa Malaysia words tamak, meaning "glutton", and gemok, meaning "fat", thus Tomok.